khaukhau/COMP4010-Project-2/Proposal.md

 - Question 3: What is the distribution of population across income groups by gender?
     - Variables:  `MaleLowerQuartile`, `FemaleLowerQuartile`, `MaleLowerMiddleQuartile`, `FemaleLowerMiddleQuartile`, `MaleUpperMiddleQuartile`, `FemaleUpperMiddleQuartile`, `MaleTopQuartile`, `FemaleTopQuartile`
+    - Approach:
+        - A distribution graph of females and males divided by income groups.
-    - Approach: As we have the percentage of the population by pay quartile, we can plot the distribution of population across the income groups by gender.
+        - As we have the percentage of the population by pay quartile, we can plot the distribution of population across the income groups by gender.

 ## 4. Data Preprocessing